East side redevelopment proposal focuses on food

 “You took all our feedback and really changed it.
 It looks fantastic,” Vrieze Daniels said.

-With the developer and the city on the same page, Interstate Partners can continue working to recruit occupants for the retail space, which Provencher said will have four tenants.
+With the developer and the city on the same page, Interstate Development can continue working to recruit occupants for the retail space, which Provencher said will have four tenants.

 The most prominent aspect of the new development will stand on its east end.

-Note: This article originally referred to Interstate Development with an older name for the company.
-The post was updated to be consistent with the firm’s current identity.